 - Half-Hours with St. John’s Epistles (1901).
 This volume is poorly titled.
 This is actually a verse by verse commentary on 1, 2 & 3 John.
 It contains an Introduction to the letters of John, a full commentary, and some supplementary essays on certain themes in the letters.

 - Steele's Answers (1912) blog.
-Some old Holiness magazine must have had an "Ask Dr. Steele" column.
-The book Steele’s Answers is a compilation of Steele's responses to specific questions that were posed to him.
+An old Holiness magazine called The Christian Witness had a Question and Answer column — essentially an “Ask Dr. Steele" column.
+The book Steele’s Answers is a compilation of Steele's responses to the specific questions that were posed to him.
 The questions appear in no particular thematic order.
-I post these, along with other snippets from Dr. Steele’s writings on a blog.
+I have posted these, along with other snippets from Dr. Steele’s writings on a blog.
 This makes it easy to search for his comments on particular topics.

 - Lessons for Seekers of Holiness (c.
 1907).
 This book contains lots of quotations from Wesley, Fletcher, Clarke, Peck and Steele.
-The author seeks to explain the doctrine so that people can enter into the experience.
 This is a good statement of the Wesleyan teaching on the spiritual life.

 - Objections to Entire Sanctification Considered (c.
 1911).
 This very brief volume replies to sixteen common objections to Holiness teachings.
 In replying to these, Baldwin also considers some alternative views of the Christian life.
 A very helpful and brief attempt to clarify what Holiness teachers do & do not teach.